crios-ut/computing/jupyter/README.md

     6. Open up a web browser and navigate to https://localhost:PPPP.

     7. If using Google Chrome, you may need to allow requests to localhost.
-Head to chrome://flags/#allow-insecure-localhost and enable the option "Allow invalid certficates for resources loaded from localhost
+Head to chrome://flags/#allow-insecure-localhost and enable the option "Allow invalid certficates for resources loaded from localhost."